Hiring of Salaried Personnel

 7 Day Minimum

-May be used for all types of positions with the advance approval of HR and AA/EO when there is a qualified pool of candidates in the department and when employment of a non-department candidate would result in the displacement of a salaried employee in the department.
+May be used for all types of positions with the advance approval of HR and the Office of Equal Opportunity when there is a qualified pool of candidates in the department and when employment of a non-department candidate would result in the displacement of a salaried employee in the department.